WASP – Year 1 Commission

 When Jayne and Caroline crash Isaac and Wasp’s secret meeting, the four of them are left to fight out the truth about the colonial trauma that’s plaguing their community.
 They’ll need to unite if they want to survive, as the clock counts down to the angels’ inevitable arrival.

 Wasp was commissioned in 2016 in the first year of Nightswimming’s 5×25 initiative.
+In 2023 the script has been published and presented as an online audio drama by safeword.

 Rhiannon Collett (they/them) is an award-winning non-binary playwright, performer, director and translator based in Vancouver and Toronto.
 Their work explores the ritualization of grief, gender performativity, queer/trans identity and sexual labour.
 Their play The Kissing Game received Montreal’s Meta Award for Outstanding New Text.
 Playwriting credits include Miranda & Dave Begin Again (2016 Playwrights Guild of Canada RBC Emerging Playwright Award/Festival du Jamais Lu); Wasp (Nightswimming/Rhubarb Festival); The Kissing Game (Youtheatre/Young People’s Theatre/Banff Playwrights Lab); Tragic Queens (CABAL/Wildside Festival); La Somnambule (co-written with Joseph Shragge/CABAL); The Revolutions (Spiderwebshow), There are No Rats in Alberta with musician T. Thomason (Buddies in Bad Times Emerging Creators Unit/Rhubarb Festival), and the English language translation of Chienne(s) by Marie-Eve Milot and Marie-Claude St-Laurent (BoucheWHACKED!
 Theatre Collective).
 Rhiannon’s work is funded by the Toronto Arts Council, the Ontario Arts Council, and the Canada Council for the Arts.